maxgerhardt/ac_sc_grinder/doc/README.md

 ## Autocalibration

-First, we should determine motor's resistanse and inductance.
+First, we should determine motor's resistanse.
 That's done in stopped state, passing 1 pulse (positive period of sine wave) and observing current's behaviour.